 Make sure you get candle safe colorant.
 You’ll find it in your local hobby store and there are numerous places online to buy it.
 Just be sure to add it in no more than the recommended amount to your wax otherwise the quality of your candles will be compromised.

 We suggest the zinc core wicking.
 You’ll need the wicks long enough to extend above your candle ¼ inch.
-You’ll find these at good hobby shores and in many online sites.
+You’ll find these at good hobby stores and in many online sites.

 Heat the candle wax in a double boiler to the recommended temperature.
 You will need a candy thermometer.
 Remove from heat and add colorant.
 Allow to cool slightly then add your fragrance.
 Pour into tea candle holders.
 Allow candles to harden about 48 hours.